ahmed-sudani/protree/README.md

 ## Ignore Files

-You can ignore files you don't want it to be included in the tree structure by creating a `.ptreeignore` file and add all the ignored files in it.
+You can ignore files you don't want it to be included in the tree structure by creating a `.ptignore` file and add all the ignored files in it.

 ## Project Structure